xen-project/xen/docs/misra/exclude-list.rst

 |    "content": [
 |        {
 |            "rel_path": "relative/path/from/xen/file",
-|            "comment": "This file is originated from ..."
+|            "comment": "This file is originated from ...",
+|            "checkers": "xen-analysis"
 |        },
 |        {
 |            "rel_path": "relative/path/from/xen/folder/*",
-|            "comment": "This folder is a library"
+|            "comment": "This folder is a library",
+|            "checkers": "xen-analysis some-checker"
 |        },
 |        {
 |            "rel_path": "relative/path/from/xen/mem*.c",